komayer/StackOverflowStrategies/README.md

 ## when commenting

 - **GOOD** Empathy, respect.
 Imagine you're sitting next to the OP and tell him your comment.
 Helps me to remain respectful and empathetic, especially when you find yourself locked in a world view that suggests, that you have to convey criticism.
-Sometimes people including myself seem to forget that even SO is a sort of communication platform, not just a place where some entities just throw information at each other ("A?"
-"B!").
+Sometimes people including myself seem to forget that even SO is a sort of communication platform, not just a place where some entities just throw information at each other ("1+1?"
+"3!" "answer [accepted](https://stackoverflow.com/a/59164619/1428369)").

 - **GOOD** Building rapport.
 That's when a human connection is established and communication can happen.
 Downside: takes time and SO discourages it [("There's no chit-chat")](https://stackoverflow.com/tour).
 Upside: both feel better, you can ask for stuff and actually get it (e.g. the answer accepted)